 We didn’t like: Can’t be used outdoors (connect wirelessly to their dock)

 These aren’t usual headphones: they have a dock that you connect via a wire to your TV, and the headphones have a custom wireless connection to the dock.
 They’re highly convenient for TV listening as the headphones charge themselves whenever you place them back on the dock.

-Normally priced at around £229 these premium build wireless headphones are currently available with around a substantial discount.
+Normally priced at around £229 these premium build wireless headphones are currently available with a substantial £60 discount..